Culture of the Dominican Republic: Cuisine

 Chicharrón mixto, is a common dish in the country derived from Andalusia in southern Spain.

-Dominican Republic cuisine is predominantly made up of a combination of Spanish, indigenous Taíno, and African influences.
+Dominican Republic cuisine is predominantly made up of a combination of Spanish, Indigenous, and African influences.
 Many Middle-Eastern dishes have been adopted into Dominican cuisine, such as the "Quipe" that comes from the Lebanese kibbeh.
 Dominican cuisine resembles that of other countries in Latin America, those of the nearby islands of Puerto Rico and Cuba, most of all, though the dish names differ sometimes.

 A traditional breakfast would consist of mangú, sauteed onions, fried eggs, fried salami, fried cheese and sometimes avocado.
 This is called "Los Tres Golpes" or "The Three Hits".
 As in Spain, the largest, most important meal of the day is lunch.
 Its most typical form, nicknamed La Bandera ("The Flag"), consists of rice, red beans and meat (beef, chicken, pork, or fish), sometimes accompanied by a side of salad.

 Meals tend to favor meats and starches over dairy products and vegetables.
 Many dishes are made with sofrito, which is a mix of local herbs used as a wet rub for meats and sautéed to bring out all of a dish's flavors.
 Throughout the south-central coast, bulgur, or whole wheat, is a main ingredient in quipes or tipili (bulgur salad).

 Other favorite Dominican foods are chicharrón, yuca, casabe, pastelitos (empanadas), batata, yam, chaca (also called maiz caqueao/casqueado, maiz con dulce and maiz con leche), chimichurris, tostones.
 Some treats Dominicans enjoy are arroz con leche (or arroz con dulce), bizcocho dominicano (lit.
 Dominican cake), habichuelas con dulce, flan, frío frío (snow cones), dulce de leche, and caña (sugarcane).
 The beverages Dominicans enjoy include Morir Soñando, rum, beer, Mama Juana, batida (smoothie), jugos naturales (freshly squeezed fruit juices), mabí, and coffee.